wolfitdm/BitchlandCheatConsoleBepInEx/commandslist.txt

 * spawnfemale -> spawn a female npc on your position
 * spawnmalenude -> spawn a male npc on your position (naked version)
 * spawnfemalenude -> spawn a female npc on your position (naked version)
+* spawnmalesave -> spawn a male npc on your position, and saves the npc to your next save game
+* spawnfemalesave -> spawn a female npc on your position, and saves the npc to your next save game
+* spawnmalenudesave -> spawn a male npc on your position (naked version), and saves the npc to your next save game
+* spawnfemalenudesave -> spawn a female npc on your position (naked version), and saves the npc to your next save game
 * spawnbirth -> spawn a birth into a health pod, the you look at.
 * spawnbirthintopod ->  spawn a birth into a health pod, the you look at.
 * patreon -> Open the patreon page in the browser from breakfast5